raphlinus/raphlinus.github.io/_posts/2021-04-22-slow-shader.md

 On a GPU, much more can go wrong, but the principles are the same.
 There are generally more levels of explicit caching, and more opportunities for parallelism, but at the end of the day, the compiler will convert explicit atomic operations with memory order semantics into code that respects that semantics.
 Depending on the details, it may emit barrier instructions, select load/store instructions that bypass cache (as would be the case here), or other similar mechanisms.
 Note that the pipeline barriers familiar to all Vulkan programmers are similar, but different in granularity - those generally cause a cache flush and barrier *between* shader dispatches, while the memory model is about enforcing semantics *within* a shader, but possibly between different workgroups, different subgroups, or even different threads (invocations) within a subgroup.

 In this particular case, the shader needs only the most relaxed possible memory semantics; each memory write is consumed only by a read on the same thread, which means no special semantics are necessary.
 Without taking the Vulkan memory model into account, the compiler has no way to know that.
 The proprietary compiler *does* [report][Pixel 4 at vulkan.gpuinfo.org] that it respects the Vulkan memory model, but it's not lying; if it always generates conservative code and then ticks the "support" bit, it's satisfying the requirements.
 What is fair to say is that it's missing an opportunity to optimize.
 Even so, I understand why they haven't prioritized it.
 When I researched my prefix sum blog post, I didn't find any evidence people were actually writing shaders that used the Vulkan memory model, and I haven't heard of any since.

+In the above, I'm assuming that relaxed read/writes are as efficient as a memory traffic pattern consisting only of reads.
+I believe that's true on the Adreno hardware, but might not be universally true.
+The safest bet is to segregate buffers so that if you have read-only traffic from one of them, it's in a separate buffer from others you may be writing to.

 I should also note that these differences in the way compilers handle memory coherence are not in any way specific to mobile vs desktop; it would not have been surprising to see this issue pop up on desktop GPU with very aggressive caching but not on a simpler mobile architecture.
 As an example of aggressive caching, [RDNA](https://www.amd.com/system/files/documents/rdna-whitepaper.pdf) has some cache attached to a SIMD execution unit, which is not necessarily coherent with caches of other SIMD execution units even in the same workgroup.